Gaussian approximation for penalized Wasserstein barycenters: Introduction

-In both last cases one have a mean of independent random variables that converges to Gaussian random variable (or to Gaussian process in case of $\widehat{F}^{-1}(s)$ by Donsker's Theorem).
+In both last examples one deals with a mean of independent random variables.
+Being multiplied by $\sqrt{n}$ factor, they converge to a Gaussian variable (or to a Gaussian process in case of $\widehat{F}^{-1}(s)$ by Donsker's Theorem).
 In general case it appears to be very difficult to reveal such convergence because the barycenter doesn't have an explicit equation and it is an infinite-dimensional object.
-In order to handle with this difficulty we propose to construct a sum of independent variables using projection into Fourier basis and some novel results from statistical learning theory.
+In order to handle with this difficulty we propose an approximation of the $W_1$ barycenter by a sum of independent variables using projection into Fourier basis and involve some novel results from statistical learning theory.
 The perspective of Fourier Analysis provides a suitable representation of the Wasserstein distance and it is already studied in the literature \cite{FouWas}.
 Denote a range of size $p$ of the barycenter Fourier coefficients by